NCBI-Hackathons/EmbeddeDocker/README.md

 # SimpleVariantCaller
-Simply embedding multiple docker containers in a Jupyter Notebook
+Simply embedding multiple docker containers in a Jupyter Notebook to create a standalone variant calliing pipeline.
-## Motivation
-Jupyter notebook is used to create a standalone and adaptable interface for launcing a variant calling pipeline that uses Docker, AWS and Spark were used to create a standalone FASTQ to VCF and visualizations for variant calling to make a generic, easy to deploy and distributed workflow.
+# Installation

+# Usage
+[how will a user run this - sample code]

+# Example

 # Containers per pipeline:
 | #        | Variant Calling           | Hi-C  |